Agate Grinding: A Guide for Mineral Collectors, Hobby Grinders, and Geologists

-What are agates?
+What are Agates?

-Preparation: Find the right stone
+Preparation: Find the Right Stone

-Tools and materials
+Tools and Materials

-- Safety glasses and gloves : safety first!
+- Safety goggles and gloves: Safety first!

 -